DCC-Lab/PyHardwareLibrary/README-USB.md

        bmAttributes     :    0x2 Bulk
        wMaxPacketSize   :  0x200 (512 bytes)                   # Large 512 bytes each packet
        bInterval        :    0x0
-[ ... ]
-    INTERFACE 2: Vendor Specific ===========================   # Yet another interface
-     bLength            :    0x9 (9 bytes)
-     bDescriptorType    :    0x4 Interface
-     bInterfaceNumber   :    0x2
-     bAlternateSetting  :    0x0
-     bNumEndpoints      :    0x2
-     bInterfaceClass    :   0xff Vendor Specific               # Vendor uses its own protocol.
-Could bInterfaceSubClass :    0x4                               # be the scanner or something else. bInterfaceProtocol :    0x1
-     iInterface         :    0x0
-      ENDPOINT 0xA: Bulk OUT ===============================   # Endpoint #10 (0xa) OUT to the device
-       bLength          :    0x7 (7 bytes)
-       bDescriptorType  :    0x5 Endpoint
-       bEndpointAddress :    0xa OUT
-       bmAttributes     :    0x2 Bulk
-       wMaxPacketSize   :  0x200 (512 bytes)
-       bInterval        :    0x0
-      ENDPOINT 0x8B: Bulk IN ===============================   # Endpoint #11 (0xb) IN from the device
-       bLength          :    0x7 (7 bytes)
-       bDescriptorType  :    0x5 Endpoint
-       bEndpointAddress :   0x8b IN
-       bmAttributes     :    0x2 Bulk
-       wMaxPacketSize   :  0x200 (512 bytes)
-       bInterval        :    0x0
-[ ... ]

 ```

 Important highlights:

 1. As you can see, some USB devices can provide several interfaces and options with many endpoints.
 I picked this example to highlight that the USB standard offers a really general solution for device communication, and this is why it was designed and was widely accepted.
 2. There are different types of endpoints: INTERRUPT, BULK, ISOCHRONOUS. **Bulk** is what we could call a "standard" communication channel for us, experimentalists, trying to make things work.
 For the most part, we don't really need to worry about it: we will communicate with our devices and get replies.
 3. Here, having all this information about my printer is not really helping me communicate with it, because I don't know what commands it will accept.
-This information may or may not be proprietary, and without it, there is very little hope to "program" the printer directly (why you would want to do that is your business).
+This information may or may not be proprietary, and without it, there is very little hope to "program" the printer directly.

 ### Final words

-So for a hardware programmer who wants to use a device, the procedure will typically be like this:
+So for a hardware programmer who wants to use a USB device, the procedure will typically be like this:

 1. Find the information specific about the device you want to use, so you can find it on the bus (idProduct, idVendor, etc...).
 2. Get the **USB Device Descriptor**, configure it, typically with its only **USB Configuration**.
 3. Pick a **USB Interface** (in scientific equipment, there is also often only one).
-4. With the USB interface and PyUSB, you can then use **USB Endpoints** to send (OUT) or read (IN) commands.
+4. With the **USB interface** and PyUSB, you can then use **USB Endpoints** to send (OUT) or read (IN) commands.
    1. To do so, you will need to know the details from the manufacturer.
 Typically, they will tell you : "Send your commands to Endpoint 1" and "Read your replies from endpoint 2".
 For instance, Ocean Insight makes spectrometers and the [manual](https://github.com/DCC-Lab/PyHardwareLibrary/blob/master/hardwarelibrary/manuals/USB2000-OEM-Data-Sheet.pdf) is very clear: on page 11, it says that there are two endpoint groups (IN and OUT) number 2 and 7.
 Each command described in the following pages tells you where to send your command and where to read the replies from.
 That is a good manual from a good company that likes its users.
    2. Some companies will not provide you with the endpoints information and will just provide a list of commands for their device (assuming you will talk through the regular serial interface).
 You can experiment with endpoints relatively easily to figure out which is which for simple devices.
 For instance, a powermeter will typically have only one IN and one OUT endpoint, so it is easy to figure out what to do.

-I have not said a single word about *actually* communicating with devices.
+I have not said much about *actually* communicating with devices.
 On your computer, drivers provided by Microsoft, Apple and others will go through a process to determine who controls a device when it is connected.
 Your first project may be to try to read the keystrokes from your keyboard or the mouse position from your optical mouse, but that will not work:  when you connect your device, the operating system has a list of "generic drivers" that will take ownership of known devices, like a mouse, keyboard, printer, etc: that is the whole point of Plug-And-Play devices.
 The system reads the USBDescriptors, and other details and may be able to **match** a driver to your device.
 If it does so, it will **claim** the exclusive use of the interface.
-Hence, if you try to communicate with a device through an interface that was already claimed by the operating system, then you will get an error:
+Hence, if you try to communicate with a device through an interface that was already claimed by the operating system (for example, your USB keyboard or mice),  you will get an error:

 ```
 usb.core.USBError: [Errno 13] Access denied (insufficient permissions)